These investing board games for kids are a perfectly fun way to teach your kids, teens, and students about investing.

 Suggested Age Range: 8+ years

-Your kids start out with their very own asset in this game, and then are given the opportunity to buy assets with each turn.
+Your kids start out with their very own assets in this game and then are given the opportunity to buy assets with each turn.

 And the asset choices are super-fun and kid-friendly, like: